Health Provider Toolkit

 For the past year The Boys Initiative, working with physicians, medical institutions and major health organizations, has researched this issue and has taken a first step toward addressing it.

 On January 22, The Boys Initiative launched the Partnership for Male Youth and the Partnership's Health Provider Toolkit for Adolescent and Young Adult (AYA) Males.
-The Partnership will initially be comprised of organizations that worked with The Boys Initiative over the course of the past 18 months to develop the Toolkit, which was produced under the guidance of the project's steering committee and Advisory Council.
+The Partnership will initially be comprised of organizations that worked with The Boys Initiative over the course of the past 18 months to develop the Toolkit, which was produced under the guidance of the project's leadership.
 Each of these bodies is composed of medical and health care professionals from a range of specialty areas, reflecting the comprehensive nature of the subjects included in the Toolkit.

 The Toolkit is a groundbreaking online resource for health care providers who interact with males ages 10-26 and covers nine major health domains: healthy eating and physical activity, sexual and reproductive health, trauma, substance use disorders, mental health, developmental disorders, sexual biologic basics, normal pubertal concerns and genital abnormalities and tests and immunizations.
 It contains tools, methods and reference materials for screening and assessment of risk among AYA male patients